 \subsection{Self-supervised neural operator}

-As illustrated in Fig. \ref{fig:sno}, the SNO is composed of three parts: (I) Physics-informed sampler (PI-Sampler), which is to generate high-fidelity training data on-the-fly at low cost inspired by the Bayesian physics-informed neural networks (B-PINNs), (II) Function encoder, in which we apply the dimension reduction technique similar as the PCA to the solution, source term, and possibly the geometry, to enhance the computational efficiency in operator learning, and (III) Operator learning: in which we employ the Transformer to learn the mapping from the boundary/initial conditions, geometries, and source term to the solution of a specific PDE.
+As illustrated in Fig. \ref{fig:model architecture}, the SNO is composed of three parts: (I) Physics-informed sampler (PI-sampler), which is to generate high-fidelity training data on-the-fly at low cost inspired by the Bayesian physics-informed neural networks (B-PINNs) \cite{yang2021b}, (II) Function encoder (FE), in which we apply the dimension reduction technique similar as the principal component analysis (PCA) to the solution, source term, and possibly the geometry, to enhance the computational efficiency in operator learning, and (III) Operator learning: in which we employ the Transformer to learn the mapping from the boundary/initial conditions, geometries, and source term to the solution of a specific PDE.
 Details on each part of SNO are present in the following subsections.

-Remark that we refer to the present model as SNO since the model is trained based on the data generated by a specific part of the model itself.
+We emphasize here that we refer to the present model as SNO since the model is trained based on the data generated by a specific part of the model itself.
 We do not aim to learn features by masking out parts of the unlabeled data that are widely used in the community of computer vision \cite{balestriero2023cookbook,yang2022survey}.